 2. In a pan, boil enough water with salt.

 3. Rinse the cauliflower florets well and then add them to the boiling water.
-Switch off the flame and let the cauliflower florets be immersed in the water for 10-12 minutes.
-This is done to remove any insects if any.
+Switch off the heat and let the cauliflower florets be immersed in the water for 10 to 12 minutes.

-5. In a bowl, take the cauliflower florets.
-Add ½ teaspoon red chili powder and 1 pinch of turmeric powder.
+5. In a bowl, take the blanched cauliflower florets.
+Add ½ teaspoon red chili powder (or cayenne pepper) and 1 pinch of turmeric powder (ground turmeric).

 6. Also add ½ tablespoon ginger-garlic paste and ¼ teaspoon garam masala powder.

-7. Mix very well and marinate for 8-10 minutes.
+7. Mix very well and marinate for 8 to 10 minutes.

-8. In another bowl, add 2 cups of besan (gram flour), 1 pinch asafoetida (hing), 1 pinch baking soda or baking powder and salt as required.
+8. In another bowl, take 2 cups of besan (gram flour), 1 pinch asafoetida (hing), 2 to 3 pinches of baking soda or baking powder and salt as required.

 9. Next add ½ teaspoon carom seeds (ajwain) to the batter and mix well.

-11. Make a smooth batter.
+11. Make a smooth flowing medium consistency batter.
 The batter should be smooth without any lumps.
+It should not be runny or too thick.

-13. Take each marinated cauliflower and dip it in the batter.
+13. Let the oil become medium hot or having a temperature of 180 to 190 degrees celsius.
+Then take each marinated cauliflower floret and dip it in the batter.

-14. Coat each cauliflower floret with the batter.
+14. Coat the florets evenly with the batter.

-17. Then with a slotted spoon drain as much oil as you can.
-Drain them on paper towels to remove excess oil.
+17. Then with a slotted spoon drain as much oil as you can in the pan and remove the golden fried cauliflower fritters.
+Place them on kitchen paper towels to remove excess oil.

-18. Sprinkle 1 teaspoon chaat masala, ½ teaspoon lemon juice and 1 to 2 tablespoon chopped coriander leaves on the pakoras.
+18. While serving place the hot gobi pakora in a bowl or plate.
+Sprinkle 1 teaspoon chaat masala, ½ teaspoon lemon juice and 1 to 2 tablespoon chopped coriander leaves evenly all over on the pakoras.

-Serve the cauliflower pakoda hot or warm with any green chutney or mint chutney or cilantro chutney or tomato sauce.
+Serve these cauliflower pakoda with any green chutney or mint chutney or cilantro chutney or tomato ketchup.

-You can also have them with roti or paratha.
+You can also enjoy them with roti or paratha or bread.
 They make for a good tea time snack served with tea.
+You can also sandwich them between bread slices or dinner rolls or make a wrap or place them between burgers.

 Few more snacks recipes for you!